gabays/Cours_COSME_2019/Partie_3/XSL_3.md

 Une variable est une donnée stockée dans la mémoire d'un programme, en l'occurrence ici du programme de transformation (**saxon** en géneŕal avec le programme Oxygen):

->« If we use logic to control the flow of our stylesheets, we’ll probably want to store tem- porary results along the way.
+>« If we use logic to control the flow of our stylesheets, we’ll probably want to store temporary results along the way.
 In other words, we’ll need to use variables.
 XSLT provides the ``<xsl:variable>`` element, which allows you to store a value and associate it with a name.»

 Tidwell, D. (2008). *XSLT: Mastering XML Transformations.* 2nd ed.
 O’Reilly Media, p.167.

 En XSL, on utilise donc la fonction ``<xsl:variable>``.
 Une variable est  **nécessairement** identifiée à l'aide d'un attribut ``@name``.

-On peut l'utiliser de deux façons:
+On peut l'utiliser de deux façons principales:

 - `` <xsl:variable name="nom"  select="valeur_a_capturer"/>``